Growing plants can put a smile on your face and will keep you emotionally joyful! Surprised? Learn all about How Houseplants Make You Happy!

 Here are the best positive energy plants for homes and offices

-There is no denying the fact that there is a lot of stress at workplaces and it takes a toll on the physical and mental health.
-According to a study, indoor plants can reduce physiological and psychological stress compared with mental work.
+There is no denying the fact that there is a lot of stress at workplaces, and it takes a toll on physical and mental health.
+According to a study, indoor plants can reduce physiological and psychological stress.

-This is accomplished through suppression of sympathetic nervous system activity and diastolic blood pressure and promotion of comfortable, soothed, and natural feelings.
-It is one of the reasons How Houseplants Make You Happy!
+This is accomplished through the suppression of sympathetic nervous system activity and diastolic blood pressure and the promotion of comfortable, soothed, and natural feelings.
+It is one of the reasons why houseplants make you happy!

-Plants like Peperomia dahlstedtii, Pothos, and Philodendron, with their large and lush foliage, can induce a sense of calmness and can provide psychological stability and comfort by stimulating your senses in various ways.
+Plants like Peperomia, Pothos, and Philodendron, with their large and lush foliage, can induce a sense of calmness and provide psychological stability and comfort by stimulating your senses in various ways.

-Plants also make a positive impact on cardiovascular changes when a person makes a contact with their foliage.
-All this contributes to a better happiness index.
+Plants also make a positive impact on cardiovascular changes when a person makes contact with their foliage.
+All this contributes to a better happiness index!

-According to a study done at the University of Michigan, the calming influence of plants increases a person’s ability to concentrate on the task in hand.
-All this results in a much happier state of mind, where a person is less stressed.
+According to this study done at the University of Michigan, the calming influence of plants increases a person’s ability to concentrate on the task at hand.
+All this results in a much more comfortable state of mind, where a person is less stressed.

 Ornamental plants affect the levels of compassion that people feel for others.
 They induce a positive outlook on life, making people feel more alive and active.
 When people experience increased vigor, they put more of themselves and their energy into their work.

-According to a study published by the Washington State University, USA, plants contribute positively to our mental health, improve our physical health, and make our communities safer.
+According to a study published by Washington State University, plants contribute positively to our mental health, improve our physical health, and make our communities safer.